enriqc3/CMPS-3240-Benchmarking/README.md

 gcc test_program.o myblas.o -o test_program -Wall -O0
 ```

 The `-Wall` flag enables all warnings from the compiler.
 The `-O0` flag prevents the compiler from performing any optimizations under the hood.
-In time, we will implement our own optimizations, and when we do so we will want to make sure that only *our* optimizations are being carries out, and not ones done automatically by the compiler.
+In time, we will implement our own optimizations, and when we do so we will want to make sure that only *our* optimizations are being carried out, and not ones done automatically by the compiler.
 If you got to this point without any issues, you are clear to proceed to the next part of the lab.

 ### Part 1 - AXPY